gbroques/ose-workbench-platform/docs/pages/pattern_catalog/attachment_functions.rst

 Attachment Functions
 ====================
+.. admonition:: Motivation

+   Make parts appear attached to each other.

 Attachment functions return keyword arguments to make one part to appear "attached to" another.

 Each attachment function is named following the pattern ``get_<attachee part>_<attached to part>_attachment_kwargs`` where: